 Bird & Bird has lawyers in 23 offices in Europe, the Middle East and Asia.

-Rajat Gupta, the former Goldman Sachs Group Inc. (GS) director accused of passing tips to Galleon Group LLC co-founder Raj Rajaratnam, will remain silent as his insider-trading trial enters its final week, his lawyer told the judge.
+Rajat Gupta, the former Goldman Sachs Group Inc. (GS:US) director accused of passing tips to Galleon Group LLC co-founder Raj Rajaratnam, will remain silent as his insider-trading trial enters its final week, his lawyer told the judge.